pumpkinpiee2113-prog/RADS/README.md

 ## Intended Use

   RADS is designed for **development and testing environments**.
-It is meant for developers who need to run diagnostics when certain settings are disabled, such as when `loadstring` is unavailable or has been switched off in an experience.
+It is meant for developers who need to run diagnostics when certain settings are enabled, such as when `loadstring` is unavailable or has been switched on in an experience.

 It is provided for legitimate development, debugging, and analysis purposes only.